The U.S. Armed Forces prepares recruits for handling a pistol or rifle through different means.

 Regardless, preparation is crucial to succeeding in any field, including marksmanship.

-Thus, if you have a goal to achieve the Sharpshooter or Expert Marksmanship Medals in the U.S. Navy then you should start training as soon as possible.
+Thus, if you have a goal to achieve the Sharpshooter or Expert Marksmanship Medals in the U.S. Navy, then you’ll have an opportunity to start training after boot camp.

 Of course, your training opportunities may be limited due to the weapons that you are legally allowed to possess along with access to a safe and protected firing range.